raikens1/mutation_rate/vcf_filtration/SGDP/raw_file_prep/README.md

 	Notes:
 		-This should be run in a loop over each chromosome.
 To do this, run `for file in chr*_.vcf.gz; do sh SGDP_filer ${file}; done

-3. (script mostly written) Use vcf-isec to retrieve population-specific variants
+3. Use bcftools isec to retrieve population-specific variants

+    A. Go to the subdirectory `2_filtered`

+    B. Run the command `sh ../SGDP_bcftools_isec.sh POP CHROM` for all 23 chromosomes and 4 pops.
+Best to use a `for` loop over the numeric chromosomes.